 For almost everyone, the answer to this will be within the next three years.
-We have already solar hundreds of batteries since the release of the Enphase AC Battery, Fronius Hybrid Systems, Redback Solar Batteries and the Tesla Powerwall.
-Pricing for solar batteries is much lower than what a lot of people were expecting, and many people have jumped at the opportunity to further reduce their power bills due to the ease of installing and managing these new batteries.
+We have already installed hundreds of batteries since the release of the Enphase AC Battery, Fronius Hybrid Systems, the Tesla Powerwall 2 and the sonnenBatterie Eco 8.
+Pricing for solar batteries is now much lower than what a lot of people were expecting, and many people have jumped at the opportunity to further reduce their power bills due to the ease of installing and managing these new batteries.

 Should I install solar now or wait for the batteries?